Local vs. Cooperative: Unraveling Glass Transition Mechanisms with SEER: Conclusion

 Finally, an important question for the future is what makes local barriers grow under cooling.
 Do they follow a high-frequency elastic modulus \cite{dyre2006colloquium}, or instead local (instead of global) elasticity~\cite{JeppeEdan}, perhaps affected by the presence of locally-favored structures ~\cite{coslovich2007understanding,royall2015role}?
-Alternatively, are they controlled by the varying geometry of elementary rearrangements under cooling, which appears to be shaped by the presence of a dynamical transition near $T_c$ \cite{Wencheng22}?
+Alternatively, are they controlled by the varying geometry of elementary rearrangements under cooling?
+Some evidence suggests that these rearrangements are shaped by the presence of a dynamical transition at some $T_c$ \cite{Wencheng22}.
 The systematic extraction of excitations SEER allows may give a new handle to address this question in the future.